sc-ventures/cloudbreak-documentation/docs/azure-data.md

 Hortonworks Data Platform (HDP) supports reading and writing block blobs and page blobs from and to *Windows Azure Storage Blob (WASB)* object store, as well as reading and writing files stored in an *Azure Data Lake Storage (ADLS)* account.

 ### Accessing data in ADLS from HDP

 [Azure Data Lake Store (ADLS)](https://azure.microsoft.com/en-in/services/data-lake-store/) is an enterprise-wide hyper-scale repository for big data analytic workloads.
+ADLS is not supported as a default file system, but access to data in ADLS is possible via the adl connector.

 #### Prerequisites

 If you want to use ADLS to store your data, you must enable Azure subscription for Data Lake Store, and then create an Azure Data Lake Store [storage account](https://docs.microsoft.com/en-us/azure/data-lake-store/data-lake-store-get-started-portal).

 #### Configure access to ADLS

+To configure authentication with ADLS using the client credential, you must register a new application with Active Directory service and then give your application access to your ADL account.
+After you've performed these steps, you can provide your application's information when creating a cluster.

+**Steps**

-ADLS is not supported as a default file system, but access to data in ADLS via the adl connector.
-To configure access to ADLS from a cluster managed via Cloudbreak use the steps described in [How to configure authentication with ADLS](https://community.hortonworks.com/articles/105994/how-to-configure-authentication-with-adls.html).
+1. Register an application and add it to the ADLS account, as described in *Step 1* and *Step 2* of [How to configure authentication with ADLS](https://community.hortonworks.com/articles/105994/how-to-configure-authentication-with-adls.html).

+[Comment]: <> (Is this correct?
+Is Owner role required?)

+    > Do not perform the *Step 3* described in this article.
+Cloudbreak automates this step.

+2. In Cloudbreak web UI, on the **Cloud Storage** page of the create a cluster wizard, provide the following parameters for your registered application:

+    * **ADLS Account Name**: This is the ADL account that your application was assigned to.
+    * **Application ID**: You can find it in your application's settings.
+    * **Key**: This is the key that you generated for your application.
+If you did not copy the it, you must create a new key from the Keys page in your application's settings.

+Once your cluster is in the running state, you will be able to access the Azure blob storage account from the cluster nodes.

 #### Test access to ADLS